linnerlek/linnerlek/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-I'm a Computer Science student at Georgia State University driven by a passion for leveraging technology to solve real-world problems.
-Teamwork is at the core of who I am, drawn from my experience as a former cheerleader and team leader.
+I'm a Computer Science student at Georgia State University Honors College.
+My interests lie in developing systems and tools that combine research with practical applications, particularly in data analysis, algorithms, and software development.
+I enjoy working on collaborative projects that push the boundaries of technology and contribute to real-world problem-solving.
 Check out my portfolio website at [linnerlek.com](https://linnerlek.com) to learn more about my journey and skills.

 ## Projects
 Explore my projects below, demonstrating my proficiency in Python, C, and ASM